Patrick J. Chester

 Biography

 Welcome!
 I am a postdoctoral researcher at the China Data Lab at UC, San Diego.
 I received my PhD in political science from New York University’s Politics Department.
-My dissertation demonstrates a new method to measure propaganda using word embeddings and applies it towards determining whether a specific rhetorical strategy is being employed by Chinese state media.
-In my broader research agenda, I am interested in quantifying how China and other autocracies utilize propaganda in traditional and social media.
-To that end, I apply text as data and machine learning tools towards the measurement of political science concepts, such as propaganda and power relations, in text data.
+I specialize in applying computational methods — including machine learning, large language models, and web scraping — to better understand the comparative politics of authoritarian regimes.
+My dissertation demonstrates a new method to measure propaganda using word embeddings and applies it towards determining whether Chinese media strategically portrays democracy as chaotic and corrupt.
+In my broader research agenda, I examine how China and other autocracies utilize propaganda and censorship to shape the opinions of both domestic and foreign audiences.
+To that end, I apply text as data and machine learning tools towards the measurement of political science concepts, such as propaganda, in text data.
+A list of my publications, working papers, and software can be found below.

 Download my resumé.